crispinalan/tikicalendar/README.md

 This is a hobby project under development to learn Gtk programming.

 The first iteration of the Tiki Calendar project used Gtk3 but then migrated to the Gtk4 toolkit.
 The Gtk3 project was forked and so can be found elsewhere on github.
-This Gtk4 version of Tiki Calendar uses a csv file to store events (rather than sqlite) with memory dynamically allocated for up to 5000 records.
-The events storage file is called "eventsdb.csv" and should be located in the current working directory.
+This Gtk4 version of Tiki Calendar uses a csv file to store events (rather than sqlite).
+The events storage file is called "events.csv" and should be located in the current working directory.

 I developed this calendar application to learn Gtk as at the time I was concerned that Qt may become closed source when the Qt Company (now the Qt Group) announced that the Qt LTS versions and the offline installer were to become commercial-only.
 See [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020).
 I was investigating the feasibility of porting my Qt5 [Talk Calendar project](https://github.com/crispinalan/talkcalendar) to Gtk.
 Qt is [dual-licensed](https://www.qt.io/licensing/) under commercial and open source licenses.
 The Qt Group have [announced](https://www.qt.io/blog/the-conversion-program-is-ending) that the regular support of  Qt 5.15, the last release of the Qt 5 series, ends on the 26th of May 2023.
 KDE is switching its master branch for the Plasma desktop repositories to be [Qt6-only](https://mail.kde.org/pipermail/kde-devel/2023-February/001699.html).
 Consequently, I am assuming that that the Qt Group will be giving away the [Qt6](https://www.qt.io/product/qt6) toolkit for free and any concerns about Qt6 becoming commercial only are unfounded.